 "The secret of health for both mind and body is not to mourn for the past, not to worry about the future, nor to anticipate troubles, but to live the present moment wisely and earnestly."

 Bill Lehr, L.Ac., is a nationally certified acupuncture practitioner and is licensed in New York, Pennsylvania, and New Jersey.
-He is a graduate of the Eastern School of Acupuncture in Montclair, NJ, where he was trained in Kiiko Matsumoto's Japanese Acupuncture, TCM, and Five Elements acupuncture.
-He has extensive experience treating injuries related to auto accidents, allergies, stress-related conditions, women's issues, infertility, migraines, and pain among other conditions.
+He is a graduate of the Eastern School of Acupuncture in Montclair, NJ, where he was trained in Kiiko Matsumoto Style Acupuncture, TCM, and Five Elements acupuncture.
+He has extensive experience treating sciatica, low back, neck, knee, shoulder, carpal tunnel syndrome, plantar-fasciitis, injuries related to auto accidents, allergies, stress-related conditions, women's issues, infertility, migraines, and other headaches, among other conditions.

 Bill is also very interested in the health benefits of Asian movement and meditation systems such as Tai Chi, Qi Gong, and Aikido and practices them often.
 He earned a 2nd degree black belt in Aikido in Kyoto, Japan in 1999.

 Bill earned his B.A. from the University of Pennsylvania in 1987.